 The most valuable piece of advice that I can give you for this particular recipe is to make sure the meat rests for at least five to 10 minutes once it is off the grill.

-If you cut into it too soon, all those lovely juices will seep right out.
+If you cut into it too soon, all those lovely juices will seep right out, a common cooking error.
 You’ll lose a lot of flavor, and the meat won’t be quite as tender as it would be if you waited.

 Give it time to rest, then go ahead and slice into it.
 Serve the pinwheels on a platter and take in the oohs and aahs from appreciative guests.
 Go ahead, bask in the glory for a little bit.Print